dmarcos/aframe-webvr-monthly-SF-presentation/content.md

 # What do the APIs look like

-Mozilla's WebXR more extensive redesign of the WebVR.
+Mozilla's WebXR more extensive redesign of WebVR.

 ------